-Section 6.
-Written grievances must include at least:

-c.
-The relief sought.

-- a.
-A statement describing the nature of the grievance, the approximate date of the events giving rise to the grievance, and the names of identifiable persons involved; - b.
-The provision of this Agreement that the grievant believes to have been violated and a description of how it was violated; and - Section 7.
-A grievance may not be filed for an act, omission or condition which occurred prior to the effective date of this Agreement.

 1 ARTICLE 23.
-ARBITRATION

-2

-3 Arbitration for Grievance Resolution

-Arbitration for Orievance Resolution

-Section 1.
-If the grievance brought under Article 22, Grievance Procedure, is not resolved at Step 3, the Union may submit the matter to arbitration.

-Section 2.
-Notice of intent to arbitrate must be filed with the Provost within 30 days of date of issuance of the Step 3 decision.
+ARBITRATION 2 3 Arbitration for Grievance Resolution 4 5 6 Section 1.
+If the grievance brought under Article 22, Grievance Procedure, is not resolved after the formal process, the Union may submit the matter to arbitration.
+7 8 9 Section 2.
+Notice of intent to arbitrate must be filed with the Provost within 30 days of date of issuance of the formal process grievance decision.
+10 11 12 13 14 15 16 17 18 Section 3.

-Section 3.
 Within 10 days of receipt of the notice of intent to arbitrate, the parties shall meet to attempt to agree upon an arbitrator.
 If the parties are unable to agree upon an arbitrator within five days of the meeting, the party initiating arbitration shall request the Oregon Employment Relations Board to submit a list of five arbitrators with experience in higher education faculty employment cases, none of whom shall be an employee of the University, the Union, the AFL-CIO, the AFT, the AAUP, or any other labor organization, unless both parties agree otherwise in writing.

-Each party shall alternately strike one name from the list of five.
+19 20 21 22 Each party shall alternately strike one name from the list of five.
 The parties will flip a coin to decide which party strikes first.
 The last remaining person on the list shall be selected as the arbitrator.

-Section 4.
+23 24 25 26 27 Section 4.
 At least 10 days in advance of the scheduled hearing, the parties shall meet to draft a submission agreement.
 They shall attempt to agree on the precise issue to be submitted to arbitration, a stipulation of facts, joint exhibits, and any other matter designed to expedite the arbitration process.

-If the parties are unable to agree on the precise issue to be submitted, each party shall submit its own version of the issue and the arbitrator shall decide the precise issue to be arbitrated.
+28 29 30 If the parties are unable to agree on the precise issue to be submitted, each party shall submit its own version of the issue and the arbitrator shall decide the precise issue to be arbitrated.
+31 32 33 34 Section 5.

-Section 5.
 The arbitrator shall hold the hearing in Eugene, Oregon unless otherwise agreed in writing by the parties.
 The hearing shall be held without unreasonable delay upon the arbitrator's acceptance of the case.

-If the arbitrator or either party requests that post-hearing briefs be submitted, the arbitrator shall establish a date for the submission of such briefs.
+35 36 37 If the arbitrator or either party requests that post-hearing briefs be submitted, the arbitrator shall establish a date for the submission of such briefs.
+38 39 40 41 42 43 44 45 46 Section 6.

-Section 6.
 In a proceeding under this Article for which there is a submission agreement, the first matter to be decided is the arbitrator's jurisdiction to act.
 If arbitrability is in dispute, the arbitrator shall hear the parties on the question and may take whatever evidence he or she finds relevant and necessary before determining arbitrability.
 Upon concluding that the issue is arbitrable, the arbitrator shall proceed with the case, with each party retaining the right to seek judicial review of the arbitrator's decision as to jurisdiction.
 Upon concluding that the arbitrator has no jurisdiction, the arbitrator shall not hear the matter or make any decision or recommendation regarding the merits of the case.
 This provision may be waived upon agreement of both parties.

+- 1

-In the absence of a submission agreement, the arbitrator shall first decide the issue to be arbitrated, and then the question of the arbitrator's jurisdiction.
+- 2 In the absence of a submission agreement, the arbitrator shall first decide the issue to be 3 arbitrated, and then the question of the arbitrator's jurisdiction.

+- 4